This simple hub links to the assortment of nerdy projects I’m working on, with a little “about me” info thrown in.

 The College Ministry Explorations

-Years of experience on campus, a yearlong road trip, and plenty more adventures.
+Years of experience with students, a yearlong road trip, and plenty more adventures.

 Now happily serving those who want to impact college students, whomever they may be.

-I came back from the road trip with a very broad understanding of the world of American college ministry.
+If you explore the national landscape, you gain a ridiculously broad understanding of the world of American college ministry.
 And breadth really matters.
-Our field is complex, diverse, and often very different campus-to-campus and city-to-city.
-Plus, we can learn a whole lot from those outside our own regions and organizations.
-Right?
+Our field is complex and often varies campus-to-campus and city-to-city.
+Plus, we can all learn a whole lot from those outside our own regions and organizations.

-So having seen more than maybe anybody, I’m compelled to serve the field of college ministry however I can.
+So with this strange sort of breadth, I’m compelled to serve the field of college ministry however I can.
 See below for some ways you can take advantage (so you don’t have to take a yearlong road trip of your own).

 The Book: Reaching the Campus Tribes